ibexa/documentation-developer/docs/guide/file_management.md

 ### Using a static server for images

 One common use case is to use an optimized nginx to serve images in an optimized way.
-The example image above could be made available as `http://static.example.com/var/site/storage/images/3/6/4/6/6463-1-eng-GB/kidding.png` by setting up a separate server that uses `/path/to/ezplatform/web` as its Document Root.
+The example image above could be made available as `http://static.example.com/var/site/storage/images/3/6/4/6/6463-1-eng-GB/kidding.png` by setting up a separate server that maps `/path/to/ezplatform/web/var` directory.
 The configuration would be as follows:

 ``` yaml
 ezpublish: